Amana Colonies: Amana and the outside world

 Amana interacted with the outside world in two ways, buying and selling.
 Each village had a center of exchange where all goods were purchased.
 By the 1890s, these stores were buying a great amount of goods and raw materials from the outside world.
 Just Middle Amana alone had more than 732 invoices from outside companies.
 Amana purchased things deemed necessary to run the society efficiently, such as raw wool, oil, grease, starch, pipes and fittings.
 Most of the grain for the flour-mill was purchased from the outside, and the printing establishment used cotton goods from the southern states.
 Amana may have been an economically isolated society only in a small sense.

 Great Change

-In March 1931, afer the onset of the Great Depression, the Great Council disclosed to the Amana Society that the villages were in dire financial condition.
+In March 1931, after the onset of the Great Depression, the Great Council disclosed to the Amana Society that the villages were in dire financial condition.
 The Colony felt the Depression particularly harshly because a fire had badly damaged the woolen mill and destroyed the flour mill less than ten years earlier.
 At the same time, Society members were seeking more personal freedom.
 The Society agreed to split into two organizations: The non-profit Amana Church Society oversaw the spiritual needs of the community, while the for-profit Amana Society was incorporated as a joint-stock company.
 The transition was completed in 1932 and came to be known in the community as the Great Change.